luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

   $ python3 -m pip install -U blobconverter

-Now, having the blobconverter installed, we can run the conversion of our IR files with the following command
+Now, having the :code:`blobconverter` installed, we can compile our IR files with the following command

 .. code-block:: bash

   $ python3 -m blobconverter --openvino-xml /path/to/custom_model.xml --openvino-bin /path/to/custom_model.bin

-By running this command, blobconverter takes the provided files and sends a request to the BlobConverter API to perform a model compilation on provided files.
-After running the required commands, the API responds with a compiled blob file and erases all source files that were send with the request.
+By running this command, :code:`blobconverter` sends a request to the BlobConverter API to perform a model compilation on provided files.
+After compilation, the API responds with a :code:`.blob` file and deletes all source files that were sent with the request.

-Command finishes, returning a path to the downloaded blob file.
-Since we need this blob in our :code:`depthai` repository, let's move this file to a proper directory
+After a successful compilation, :code:`blobconverter` returns the path to the downloaded blob file.
+Since this blob is required by the :code:`depthai` repository, let's move it there

 .. code-block:: bash